openUC2/openUC2.github.io/docs/02_Toolboxes/06_HoloBox/06_HoloBox_plus_Calliope/calliope-mirror-heater_EN.md

 Now, adjust the kinematic mirror in the other interferometer leg until you can see an interference pattern on the screen.
 Use a screwdriver in the 3 leadscrews to change the angle up/down, left/right and diagonally.

-Hint: Try to align the dust particles that you can see on the screen!
+Hint: The Laserbeam (including dust on the expander lens and the 45°-mirror) is being "copied" by the beam splitter, and should eventually be joined again where both copies align perfectly.
+Try to align the dust particles that you can see on the screen!
 If they are aligned, you should start seeing the ring pattern, or a stripe pattern (the edge of the ring pattern).

 Try to bring the central ring fully onto the screen.
 Around it will be the widest regions of amplification and elimination, which will make it easier to see.